In the 2021-2022 academic year, BCM’s Visiting Student Program will be accepting students for a maximum of 1 rotation per specialty.

 If accepted, students are expected to provide FedEx airway PDF label.
-Please note, all International students are required to take and pass the Test of English as a Foreign Language exam (TOEFL) with a minimum Internet Based Score of 100.
+Please note, all International students are required to take and pass the Test of English as a Foreign Language exam (TOEFL) with a minimum Internet Based Score of 100, regardless of English familiarity.
 Official scores should be submitted as part of the application documents.
+Only students holding a U.S. passport may be exempt from this requirement.
 Incomplete applications will not be processed.
-Applications received past the six week deadline will be moved to the next available time period for scheduling electives.

-Baylor College of Medicine does not have a visiting student observership program for medical students.
+Baylor College of Medicine does not have a visiting student research, shadowing, or observership program for medical students.

 Please review the frequently asked questions for international visiting students for specific details on the process.

 International Services Office